avneesh10115/OneStopForWeb/README.md

 ![image](https://github.com/user-attachments/assets/56358770-e2b2-4bde-92b5-fe153970363c)

+Demo Video is present in the releases section.

 **OneStopForWeb** is a student‐portal web app built with Express.js, EJS templates, and MongoDB.
 It bundles common campus utilities in one place:

 - **User Auth**: register/login (roll-number + password)